 (h) ERCOT must contract for the entire capacity of each RMR Unit.

-(i) ERCOT shall post on the MIS Secure Area all information relative to the use of RMR Units including energy deployed monthly.
+(i) ERCOT shall post on the ERCOT website all information relative to the use of RMR Units including energy deployed monthly.

 (j) The Resource Entity that owns or controls the RMR Unit may not use the RMR Unit for: